 i) Landscape photos please - the listing spaces are landscape shape so please take your photos in landscape mode otherwise you end up with two big ugly black bars at either side of the listing, and not all of the photo will fit in when you view it on the homepage

 ii) Pens fit best when they're photographed diagonally

 iii) I like 3 photos minimum - cap on, cap off and a nib close up

 iv) If there are any blemishes on the pen, these should be photographed and shown, to avoid any misunderstandings between owner and hirer about the condition of the pen

 v) A lightbox and a tripod will really help with the lighting and consistency of your pen photos.
 These are very cheap, around £6 each from eBay.
 Otherwise, try to take the photos in daylight.

 vi) If you want to add some visual interest to the photos, feel free!
 Things like an ink bottle or notebook alongside look nice.

 b) Listing title

-See section 3 - I recommend around 5% of the replacement value of the pen
+See section 3 - I recommend up to 5% of the replacement value of the pen

 d) Shipping cost